grayoj/geraldmokereke.xyz/content/posts/musketeers-of-api.md

 <u>Image Credits: Future Fundamentals</u>

 A micro service is not a layer for a monolith application, and has many definitions based on its implementation.
-Microservices can be characterised by the following factors, as there is no general consensus within the industry that explicitly describes micro services in context.
+Microservices can be characterised by the following factors, as there is no general consensus within the industry that explicitly describes microservices in context.
 I am merely just trying to make this as intuitive as possible.

 1. The services are communicated over an internet protocol, particularly HTTP.
 2. The services could be implemented in several technology stacks and languages.